obiba/mica-taxonomies-files/README.md

 [Mica](https://github.com/obiba/mica2) is OBiBa’s core data web portal application for biobanks or epidemiological studies.

-Mica Taxonomies Files is a plugin that provides variable taxonomies from files in YAML format.
-The files are looked up in the folder `MICA_HOME/data/mica-taxonomies-files` (default) and other configured locations.
+Mica Taxonomies Files is a plugin that provides variable taxonomies from local files or remote URL in YAML format.
+The local files are looked up in the folder `MICA_HOME/data/mica-taxonomies-files` (default) and in other locations specified by the `files` property.
+Taxonomy files can also be read from a URL specified by the `urls` property.

 * Have a bug or a question?
 Please create an issue on [GitHub](https://github.com/obiba/mica-taxonomies-files/issues).
 * Continuous integration is on [Travis](https://travis-ci.org/obiba/mica-taxonomies-files).